KTH-RPL/DeFlow/README.md

 ### Data Preparation

 Check [dataprocess/README.md](dataprocess/README.md#argoverse-20) for downloading tips for the raw Argoverse 2 dataset.
-Or maybe you only want to have the **mini processed dataset** to try the code quickly, We directly provide one scene inside `train` and `val`.
+Or maybe you want to have the **mini processed dataset** to try the code quickly, We directly provide one scene inside `train` and `val`.
 It already converted to `.h5` format and processed with the label data.
 You can download it from [Zenodo](https://zenodo.org/record/12751363) and extract it to the data folder.
+And then you can skip following steps and directly run the [training script](#train-the-model).

 ```bash
 wget https://zenodo.org/record/12751363/files/demo_data.zip